Kitware/minerva/web_external/views/adapters/Adapters.md

 as its ParentDefinition, when defining a new representation type through the `defineMapLayer` utility function.
-The requirements of a representation are to provide an `init` method that takes in `container`, `dataset`, and optionally `visProperties` and `data` params, then defines a GeoJs layer using those params, and triggers a `m:map_layer_renderable` event when the definition is complete.
+The requirements of a representation are to provide an `init` method that takes in `container`, `dataset`, and optionally `visProperties` and `data` params, then defines a GeoJs layer using those params.

 Currently, and for simplicity's sake, the MapRepresentations are immutable, meaning that if a new set of visProperties is desired, a layer will have to be removed from